dolittle/Home/README.md

 ## Getting Started

 Go to our [documentation site](http://www.dolittle.io) and learn more about the project and how to get started.
+Samples can also be found [here](https://github.com/doLittle-Samples).
+You can find entropy projects [here](https://github.com/doLittle-Entropy).

 ## Packages